harrim91/harrim91.github.io/_posts/2016-09-21-make-your-own-url-shortener-2.md

  - The **View** layer represents data to the client, in whatever way you see fit to do so.
 It isn't concerned with how the data is structured or stored, it just wants the data so it can manipulate it and represent it.

- - The **Controller** layer is sort of like the middle man.
-It handles the passing of messages from the model to the view.
+ - The **Controller** layer is sort of like the middle-man.
+In its middle-man role, it creates a clear separation between the logic layer of the application (the model) and the presentational layer (the view).
+But beyond this, it it also where you *control* the flow of data through your application.
+It is responsible for handling the passing of messages between the model and the view.

+ Hopefully that gives some high level explanation of the architecture we're aiming for, what each layer does, and how it allows for a separation of concerns in our code.
+Hopefully it will also become clearer as we actually build the application.

-## Returning a short URL
+## Saving a URL

 First off, we're going to write a feature test for the, umm, feature.
-This basically describes the expected behavior of the application when the user interacts with it.
+Feature tests are high-level tests that basically describe the expected behavior of the application when the user interacts with it.
 So create a new file at `/spec/features/submitting_url_spec.rb` with the following code:

 <figure>
 	<figcaption>/spec/features/submitting_url_spec.rb</figcaption>